-Anchor and Rope Locker
+Rope Locker

 The anchor rope locker, windlass and windlass switch are concealed in a recess below a hatch in the deck.
 A gas spring supports the hatch in the open position.
-A flush, twist lock latch secures the hatch in the closed position.
-There is a large red dot in the handle that indicates that the latch is in the open position and that it is not secure.
-Always make sure the hatch is closed with the latch in the secured position before operating the boat above idle speed.
+A flush, "push to close" latch secures the hatch in the closed position.
+Always make sure the hatch is closed and latched before operating the boat above idle speed.